 7. Dad Rock’s Keep Sake Box

-Well, now you can put them to good use with this dad rock’s keep sake box by “Darcy and Brian”.
+Well, now you can put them to good use with this dad rock’s keep sake box.
 This is one of those father’s day crafts for preschoolers that you really can’t go wrong with.

 8. Salt Dough Hand Print Frame